 The goal of NACAC is to contribute Indigenous values, knowledge, and vision to the cultural fabric of Portland while fostering physical, mental, emotional, and spiritual health by:

 - Providing opportunities to educate and practice Native cultures and lifeways within the urban landscape.

 - Developing best practices to engage with Indigenous peoples in the area.

 - Collaborating, cooperating, and advising PP&R regarding issues, questions, and potential projects.

 NACAC wishes to bring about a healing between Indigenous/Native American peoples and all others who live in this region, recognizing that the people are one with the land and consider themselves stewards of it and participating in the well-being of the land.
 Consistent with Parks 2020 Vision, the NACAC strives to work for a healing of this land, to protect it and to pass it on to future generations, and to leave a legacy for our children that build upon our inheritance.

 Monthly NACAC meetings will be held on the third Wednesday of each month (unless otherwise agreed upon).
-Agendas are finalized by NACAC leadership and emailed to the group the Monday prior to our Wednesday meeting.
+Agendas are finalized by NACAC leadership and emailed to the group prior to each meeting.